draios/onprem-install-docs/6.X/6.7.0/README.md

 the following exceptions:

 - In step 2, add the airgap registry information.
-- Make the installer push sysdig images to the airgapped registry by running:
+- Make the installer push Sysdig images to the airgapped registry by running:
 ```bash
 ./installer airgap
 ```